-- The student must initiate re-entry by completing the Request for Re-Entry form (See Appendix B). - The student must submit the re-entry form to their assigned advisor no later than seven (7) days after completion of the semester in which the failure or withdrawal occurred.
-Students seeking re-entry may be required to demonstrate retention of previously mastered material including passing a Health Calculation exam, and competency in previously learned skills in a Simulation. - Re-entry request is presented to the Nursing Admissions Committee for reconsideration and the Chair of the Admissions Committee will notify the student in writing of the status of his/her request. - Due to space availability, curriculum changes, or other critical factors, re-entry is not guaranteed.
+- The student must initiate re-entry by completing the Request for Re-Entry form (See Appendix B). - The student must submit the re-entry form to their assigned advisor no later than seven (7) days after completion of the semester in which the failure or withdrawal occurred. - Re-entry request is presented to the Nursing Admissions Committee for reconsideration and the Chair of the Admissions Committee will notify the student in writing of the status of his/her request. - Due to space availability, curriculum changes, or other critical factors, re-entry is not guaranteed.